wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 ### Bicep Docs and Videos

+The menu of Microsoft's documentation on Bicep is at:<br />
+<a target="_blank" href="https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/">https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/</a>

 <a target="_blank" href="https://learn.microsoft.com/en-us/training/paths/fundamentals-bicep/">3hr 18min Microsoft Learn: Fundamentals of Bicep</a>:

 <a target="_blank" href="https://learn.microsoft.com/en-us/training/modules/introduction-to-infrastructure-as-code-using-bicep/?WT.mc_id=learnlive-20220308A">Part 1 - 30min Microsoft Learn Module: Introduction to infrastructure as code using Bicep</a>